kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 3. Rereats gravity from TILT into cloud
 4. Hence, Send all data to the cloud in a easy way (BPM, Sum BLOP(pt)/L, Temperature, Gravity and color of TILT in use).
 The software sends to Ubidtos, Brewfather and Brewersfreind if you enter the url or Token in captive portal mode.
 5. Estimate of “reduction in gravity” (rG) can be calculated from the Sum BLOPS(pt)/L based on complex model taking pressure and temperature data into account.
 In this way the Bubble-Logger emualted a PLAATO, but need user interaction for creating polynomial to translate into a real SG estrimate.
-6. A 2-channel Relay to control a heat and cool source based on the temperature reading of the TILT every 2 min, hence, slow-working heating actor should be used.
+6. A 2-channel Relay to control a heat and cool source based on the temperature reading of the TILT every 2 min, hence, slow-working heating actor should be used (I used a 30W reptile heating mat).

 ![alt text](https://github.com/kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/blob/master/pic/SBL4TILT_outcome.png)
 https://web.brewfather.app/share/vcbmFVVWhc2ZLq